Francis Willoughby (1547–1596): Family

 Francis Willoughby's father, Sir Henry Willoughby, had inherited Wollaton and other properties including 'lucrative coal pits' at the death of his uncle, Sir John Willoughby, on 10 January 1549.
 However, only a few months later, on 27 August 1549, Sir Henry Willoughby was slain on Mousehold Heath in the suppression of Kett's rebellion.
 Francis's elder brother, Thomas (d.
 1559), then aged eight, became the ward of their mother's brother, Henry Grey, 3rd Marquess of Dorset, and came to live with Dorset and his wife, Frances Brandon, at Bradgate House, while Francis, then aged two, and his sister, Margaret, were put in the care of Dorset's half-brother, George Medley, the son of Dorset's mother, Margaret Wotton, by her first husband, William Medley.
 Dorset's ill-fated attempt to place his eldest daughter, Lady Jane Grey, on the throne eventually cost Lady Jane, Dorset, and Dorset's brother, Lord Thomas Grey, their heads, and brought other family members under suspicion.
 George Medley was arrested, and imprisoned in the Tower for a time, and when he was released in May 1554 was unable any longer to care for Francis and Margaret.
 Dorset's widow, Frances Brandon, arranged for Francis to be sent to school, and took Margaret under her care.
 Their elder brother, Thomas, became the ward of Sir William Paget, and was married to Paget's daughter, Dorothy.

 In August 1559, Thomas Willoughby died from 'overheating' while out hunting, leaving no issue, and Francis inherited the family estates.
-At the age of seventeen, Francis married Elizabeth Littleton of Frankley, Worcestershire.
-This proved to be a turbulent marriage, and produced only daughters.